 Status – Page 1

 This parameter will update during normal operation, the statuses are as follows: Standby – there is no charge or discharge current flowing in the battery and it is ready for operation.
 Discharge – the battery has a discharge load and current is flowing out of the battery.
 Charge – the battery is accepting a charge load and current is flowing into the battery.
-Over Discharge – the battery is fully exhausted and has switched itself off to protect itself from complete discharge to prevent damage.
-Over Charge – the battery has fully charged and switched itself to charge protect so that it cannot receive further charge current that could cause damage.
+Under Voltage – the battery is fully exhausted and has switched itself off to protect itself from complete discharge to prevent damage.
+Over Voltage – the battery has fully charged and switched itself to charge protect so that it cannot receive continued charge current that could cause damage.
 Short Circuit – the battery has experienced a dangerous and sudden demand of current (a fault condition) and senses a short circuit across its terminals which must first be removed to restore normal operation.

 Health – Page 1